Luke Raley Player Props: Rays vs. White Sox

-Luke Raley -- batting .219 with two doubles, two home runs, a walk and six RBI in his past 10 games -- will be in action for the Tampa Bay Rays versus the Chicago White Sox, with Lance Lynn on the mound, on April 29 at 7:10 PM ET.
+On Sunday, Luke Raley (.212 on-base percentage in past 10 games, 65 points below season-long percentage) and the Tampa Bay Rays face the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
+First pitch is at 2:10 PM ET.

-He racked up two extra-base hits in his previous game (3-for-5 with a double, a home run and three RBI) against the White Sox.
+He had a hitless performance in his previous game (0-for-2) against the White Sox.

 Luke Raley Game Info & Props vs. the White Sox